 1. All our volunteers are unpaid.

-2. Most of our funds come from subscriptions, donations and fundraising ie fairs, street collections, and our two charity shops in Derby and Wirksworth.
+2. Most of our funds come from subscriptions, donations and fundraising ie fairs, street collections, and our charity shop in Derby.

 3. You can help simply by just becoming a member of the branch but, if you wish to help in a practical way, you may consider becoming a fundraiser, jumble collector, shop assistant, cat-line operator, cat transporter ('vet runner'), or perhaps in some other way.